Heliocentrism: Aristarchus of Samos

 The first person known to have proposed a heliocentric system was Aristarchus of Samos (c.
-270 BC).
+270 BCE).
 Like his contemporary Eratosthenes, Aristarchus calculated the size of Earth and measured the sizes and distances of the Sun and Moon.
 From his estimates, he concluded that the Sun was six to seven times wider than Earth, and thought that the larger object would have the most attractive force.

 His writings on the heliocentric system are lost, but some information about them is known from a brief description by his contemporary, Archimedes, and from scattered references by later writers.
 Archimedes' description of Aristarchus' theory is given in the former's book, The Sand Reckoner.
 The entire description comprises just three sentences, which Thomas Heath translates as follows:

-You [ King Gelon ] are aware that "universe" is the name given by most astronomers to the sphere, the centre of which is the centre of the earth, while its radius is equal to the straight line between the centre of the sun and the centre of the earth.
-This is the common account (τά γραφόμενα), as you have heard from astronomers.
+You are aware ['you' being King Gelon] that "universe" is the name given by most astronomers to the sphere, the centre of which is the centre of the earth, while its radius is equal to the straight line between the centre of the sun and the centre of the earth.
+This is the common account (τὰ γραφόμενα), as you have heard from astronomers.
 But Aristarchus brought out a book consisting of certain hypotheses, wherein it appears, as a consequence of the assumptions made, that the universe is many times greater than the "universe" just mentioned.
-His hypotheses are that the fixed stars and the sun remain unmoved, that the earth revolves about the sun on the circumference of a circle, the sun lying in the middle of the orbit, and that the sphere of the fixed stars, situated about the same centre as the sun, is so great that the circle in which he supposes the earth to revolve bears such a proportion to the distance of the fixed stars as the centre of the sphere bears to its surface.
+His hypotheses are that the fixed stars and the sun remain unmoved, that the earth revolves about the sun in the circumference of a circle, the sun lying in the middle of the orbit, and that the sphere of the fixed stars, situated about the same centre as the sun, is so great that the circle in which he supposes the earth to revolve bears such a proportion to the distance of the fixed stars as the centre of the sphere bears to its surface.